Jacob Mantino ben Samuel: Life

 Meanwhile, the Messianic dreamer Solomon Molcho, whom Mantino had energetically opposed while he was in Venice, went to Rome, followed by Mantino.
 Having many friends and protectors at the court of Clement VII, Mantino soon acquired great influence in Rome, which he employed in crushing Molcho.
 Mantino attained the zenith of his influence at the accession to the throne of Pope Paul III (1534), who appointed him his physician.
 This high position did not prevent Mantino from concerning himself with the affairs of the Jewish community of Rome, in whose records he appears as a member of the rabbinate, with the title "gaon."
 In 1544, for some unknown reason, Mantino returned to Venice, where again he was exempted from wearing the Jews' hat.
 Five years later he accompanied, as physician, the Venetian ambassador to Damascus, where he died soon after his arrival.

 Writings

+Mantino translated philosophical and medical text mainly of the Aristotelian tradition, on which he worked since the early 1520s.
+The books were dedicated to a few different patrons, but at least some dedications imply that choices of material were Mantino's.
+Some translations had first been printed separately, and others shortly after his death, along with republications of the early editions, in a 11-volume edition of Aristotle and Averroes, the most complete one of its time (Guinta brothers=Iuntas, Venice, 1550-1552).

+Mantino expressly worked from earlier translations, from Arabic to Hebrew, that were made in the preceding centuries by Jewish scholars, although he never cited them by name.
+Abraham de Balmes was another important and posthumous Jewish contributor to the Giunta edition, and shortly before them Elia del Medigo made some translations into Latin.
+But Greek manuscripts of Aristotle's works have since been discovered and independently translated in Italy, and the texts could now be compared with Averroes' citations.
+This revealed that Averroes' ideas were quite removed from the original, and that his citations were corrupt (as the transmission of Aristotle to Arabic was the result of a chain with two major translations).

+Mantino was among those who tried to reconcile Averroes' citations and interpretations, with the Greek Aristotle, by "fixing" and expanding the text.
+The editors of the Giunta edition favored this interpretative approach over the philological-humanist approach, that tended to canonize the Greek sources and dismiss the contribution of medieval commentators such as Averroes.
+Mantino, however, took a moderate position, and translated in a semi-humanistic style.
+He explained, in one of his dedications, that Averroes has been misunderstood and attacked due to "barbarous", strictly literal, medieval Latin translations.
+Overall, the efforts did not impress later readers however; the interest in Averroism as a systematic philosophical school dwindled shortly after the two Giunta editions.